microsoft/api-guidelines/Guidelines.md

 #### 7.10.2 Error condition responses

-Developers should be able to write one piece of code that handles errors consistently across different services following these API Guidelines.
+Developers should be able to write one piece of code that handles errors consistently across different services that follow these API Guidelines.
 This allows simple and reliable infrastructure for handling exceptions as a separate flow from successful responses.
 Services should be able to provide detailed information to clients through error responses, and be able to add new error codes in the future without breaking existing clients.